solo-io/gloo/docs/content/installation/_index.md

       <a href="gateway"><img src='{{% versioned_link_path fromRoot="/img/Gloo-01.png" %}}' width="60"/></a>
     </td>
     <td>
      Run Gloo in `gateway` mode to function as an API Gateway.
-This is the most fully-featured and customizable installation of Gloo, and is our <a href="gateway"><b>recommended install for first-time users</b></a>.
+This is the most fully-featured and customizable installation of Gloo, and is our <a href="installation/gateway"><b>recommended install for first-time users</b></a>.
 The Gloo Gateway can be configured via Kubernetes Custom Resources, Consul Key-Value storage, or `.yaml` files on Gloo's local filesystem.
     </td>
   </tr>
   <tr height="100">